ARM-software/ComputeLibrary/README.md

 The software is provided under MIT license.
 Contributions to this project are accepted under the same license.

+### Other Projects
+This project contains code from other projects as listed below.
+The original license text is included in those source files.

+* The OpenCL header library is licensed under Apache License, Version 2.0, which is a permissive license compatible with MIT license.

+* The half library is licensed under MIT license.

+* The libnpy library is licensed under MIT license.

+* The stb image library is either licensed under MIT license or is in Public Domain.
+It is used by this project under the terms of MIT license.

 <br>

 ## Trademarks and Copyrights